top of page

 Prevention tips:

-• Train balance and proprioception: Single-leg hops, lateral bounds and BOSU squats improve neuromuscular control and reduce knee valgus during sudden turns or falls.
+• Train balance and proprioception: Single-leg hops, lateral bounds, and BOSU squats improve neuromuscular control and reduce knee valgus during sudden turns or falls.

 • Practice safe movement patterns: Learn how to fall safely and avoid twisting your knee.
 Controlled training on slopes helps reinforce good technique.